 Taking photos with friends is a great way to preserve memories, but nobody wants to look like they’re in an overly choreographed, Rockette-worthy kickline.
 The best group shots happen when people look natural and poses are diversified.
 Pay attention to what the people next to you are doing, and change it up a bit—loosely cross your arms in front of you or place one on your buddy’s shoulder.
 Remember the importance of posture and spread your feet apart slightly, step one foot slightly in front of the other, or cross your ankles.
 And above all, don’t think too much about it.
 Have fun and enjoy the moment!

 Once you’ve got a virtual stack of killer shots, remember that you can amp them up even more with a few basic edits and fine-tune them with PicMonkey’s touch up tools.
-Great pics are only the beginning for you, creative genius—get extra creative with overlays, or showcase your favorite images with Collage.
+Great pics are only the beginning for you, creative genius—get extra creative with graphics, or showcase your favorite images with Collage.